 There is no fixed tradition of reproducing Belarusian names and place names in the English-language literature.
-This is due to a complex of historical and cultural reasons, but the growth of publications about Belarus and the further development of Belarusian Studies requires a more accurate standardization.
-Belarusian Political Studies Review adheres to the following rules:
+This is due to a complex of historical and cultural reasons, but the growth of publications about Belarus and the further development of Belarusian Studies requires a more accurate standardisation.
+We adhere to the following rules: